Our Gracious God

 In our negative-driven secular and spiritual circles, God’s love and eternally gracious manner is often overlooked; yet I am reminded that “God is love” (1 John 4:8).
 He IS that!

-He says in His Word, “And now abideth faith, hope, charity, these three; but the greatest of these is charity [love]” (1 Corinthians 13:13).
+He says in His Word, “And now abideth faith, hope, charity, these three; but the greatest of these is charity [love]” (1 Cor.
+13:13).
 Interesting, don’t you think, that we can’t even get into heaven without faith, yet God says love is greater than faith.

 “The Lord your God is gracious and merciful, and will not turn away his face from you, if ye return unto him”